Lagrangian geometry of matroids: Tropical Hodge theory

 where $\lef=\gamma^{k-1}\delta^{n-k-2}$.
 Since $\Sigma_{\M,\M^\perp}$ is Lefschetz by Theorem~\ref{thm:conormal Lefschetz}, the log-concave inequalities follow from Theorem~\ref{thm:AFinequality}. \end{proof}

-\begin{remark} In the above proof of Theorem \ref{thm:conjs}, our use of the existence of the bipermutohedron (Proposition \ref{thm:ardilahedron}) can be avoided by arguing in the same way on any sufficiently fine subdivision of the conormal fan. \end{remark}
+\begin{remark} In the above proof of Theorem \ref{thm:conjs}, our use of the existence of the bipermutohedron (Proposition \ref{thm:ardilahedron}) can be avoided.
+The toric Chow lemma \cite[Theorem 6.1.18]{CLS} guarantees that the conormal fan has a refinement that is the normal fan of a polytope, and we may apply the same argument to that refinement. \end{remark}